PhenomDevel/PhenomRaidTools/README.md

 - Filter messages by player so you won't get spammed by messages if multiple people use sender mode

+- Different sounds for messages such as `Yellow` or `Square` as addition to the new icons within messages

 ## TODOs
 - Translate error messages and debug messages